The design calculations will give you an idea of how to compare solutions and identify key terms in an FDA design that drives high-performance ADCs.

 Designs often include more involved passive or active filters.
 Starting with the simplified flow shown here will help you move in the right direction toward an initial design, where you can then use full circuit simulation for final SNR estimates.
 Using the simulated SNR (it is critical that the model accurately includes the noise and phase-margin effects) in Equation 6 will give you a preview of combined SNR before physical testing.

 Often, the filtering around the FDA will reduce the phase margin.
 If peaking is visible, check the phase margin and perform a quick simulation of the spot output noise across the FDA output pins, which is a good indicator of low phase margin.

-About the author Michael Steffes has participated in the development and introduction of >80 high speed amplifier products since 1985.
+Michael Steffes has participated in the development and introduction of >80 high speed amplifier products since 1985.
 He has previously published >25 app notes and >55 original articles covering a variety of high speed amplifier issues and applications.
 He currently works as a Senior Member of Technical staff in the definition and development of industry leading signal path components supporting precision and high speed data converters for Texas Instruments.

 1 THS4541 Negative Rail Input, Rail-to-Rail Output, Precision, 850-MHz Fully Differential Amplifier, Section 8.5

 1 THS4551 Low-Noise, Precision, 150-MHz, Fully Differential Amplifier THS4551 Low-Noise, Precision, 150-MHz, Fully Differential Amplifier, Section 10.1.1